 IMPROVE (Interactive Medicaid Provider Voice) is a web-based, provider-focused initiative designed to foster better relations and understanding between medical providers and Medicaid.
 IMPROVE allows providers who pinpoint systemic issues within the Medicaid program the opportunity to suggest resolutions.

-Your Texas Benefits Medicaid Card and Provider Website - Information on the new plastic Medicaid ID card and the new, secure Medicaid eligibility verification website.
+Your Texas Benefits Medicaid Card and Provider Website - Information on the Medicaid ID card and Medicaid eligibility verification website.

 Provider Outreach Referral Service